umutphp/php-docker-images-for-ci/README.md

 - [composer.json fixer](https://github.com/kubawerlos/composer-json-fixer)

 ## How to use ##
-1. **Directly From Docker Hub:** You use the images already built from [umutphp/php-docker-images-for-ci](https://cloud.docker.com/repository/registry-1.docker.io/umutphp/php-docker-images-for-ci).
+1. **Directly From Docker Hub:** You use the images already built from [umutphp/php-docker-images-for-ci](https://hub.docker.com/r/umutphp/php-docker-images-for-ci).
-2. **Build Your Own:** Copy the Dockerfile and build your own image.
+2. **Build Your Own:** Copy any of the Dockerfile files and build your own image.

 ## How to use images locally ##
 * A sample execution for [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer);